stephenyang0215/used_vehicle/README.md

 # Used Car Market Data Analysis
+### Introduction
-The objective of this side project is to examine the model forecasting of the used car price in the U.S with the listing prices in the market as the hypothesis of the strike prices.
+The objective of this side project is to examine the model forecasting of the used car listing price in the U.S.
-After we had searched for any favorable dataset provided on the Internet, there were not too much valuable to take data analysis.
-Most of them are with millions of rows but with less than five columns, or the periods are obsolete.
+We had been searching for any possible dataset provided on the Internet, but those we found were not valuable enough to take into consideration.
+Most of them were with millions of rows but roughly with only four or five columns, or the periods were obsolete.
 Thus, the qualifications of this sideproject's dataset are obvious.
 The vehicles information must be as precise and detailed as possible which means the quantity of the columns.
-Also the dataset better not be obsolete which means the dataset should be made in 2019.
+Also the dataset better not be obsolete which means the dataset should be made in around 2019.
-Then, we scrapped the vehicle selling information posted on the usedcar websites.
+Then, we decided to scrap the vehicle selling information posted on the usedcar websites.
 Finally, here is the dataset we got which was made in 12/20/2019.
 | Number of Rows | Number of Columns |
 | ------------- | ------------- |